about

 Policy Director

-Tommy Steiner is the Policy Director of SIGNAL and is affiliated with several international policy institutes.
+Tommy Steiner is the Policy Director of SIGNAL Group and is affiliated with several international policy institutes.
 Tommy is an Honorary Fellow of the Middle East Institute (MEI) at the National University of Singapore, an Associate Fellow at the Henry Jackson Society, and a Senior Fellow at Cevro Institute’s Prague Center for Transatlantic Relations (PCTR).
 Concurrently, Tommy is an Adjunct Lecturer and teaches International Relations and Strategic Studies at the Lauder School of Government at IDC Herzliya, Israel.
 Until recently, Tommy was a senior research fellow at IDC Herzliya’s Institute for Policy and Strategy.
 A member of the founding team of the Annual Herzliya Conference Series, Tommy managed the Conference series from 2007 through 2013 – a period during which the Conference became considered one of the top international policy conferences.
 Tommy served as the executive director of the Atlantic Forum of Israel, a network-based policy organization that promoted and advanced Israel’s relations with the Transatlantic Community and Europe, and which was especially instrumental in enhancing NATO-Israel relations.
 Tommy’s fields of expertise include, global politics and international security, transatlantic relations, international relations of the Middle East, and Israel’s foreign relations.
 In his areas of expertise, Tommy is regularly interviewed by Israeli media and advises Israeli authorities, international organizations, and think-tanks around the world.

 Julia Rose Cole